Consumer Bad Credit Guide

 There is no way to erase bad credit from your credit report, but you can improve it.
 You can start by pulling your credit report from all three credit agencies which are Experian, Equifax, and TransUnion.
 You can find out how to obtain these for free annually at the U.S. Government website at Federal Trade Commission.
 Then, follow these simple guidelines to help restore and improve your credit score.

 Second, try to pay off all or any accounts that are currently in collections or make payment arrangements with the creditor to pay off the balance monthly.
+Also, you will want to pay off any judgments that you may have against you.

 Third, any credit card that is over 50% of the available credit line should be paid down to under half of your total credit line.
 Your credit score is lowered when your available balance is over 50% of your total credit line.

 Finally, if you have bad or no credit and have no credit cards try to obtain two credit cards and make sure all of your monthly payments are made on time.
 This will help increase your credit score.
-If you cannot be approved for a unsecured credit card, obtain a secured credit card.
+If you cannot be approved for a unsecured credit card, obtain a secured card.

 You may want to also read Statute Of Limitations Law on old past due debt.